 Our heritage in the Anglican tradition provides the firm foundation from which we reach our world with the timeless truths of the Gospel.
 Christ Church at Grove Farm is a church whose values have been tested by time and based on scripture, our final authority in all matters of faith and practice.

-As a family-focused church, we offer something for everyone—“from age one to 101,” as we like to say.
+As a family-focused church, we offer something for everyone.
 You can find a list of our ministries here, or you can click here for help in getting connected to our church.